hoharald/leguno-remote/readme.md

 ## Useful Links
 - [LEGO BLE Protocol](https://lego.github.io/lego-ble-wireless-protocol-docs/index.html#document-index)
-- If you use Microsoft Edge as your preferred browser use [Edge Internals](edge://bluetooth-internals/#adapter) in case of Google Chrome [Chrome Internals](chrome://bluetooth-internals/#adapter) to investigate your bluetooth peripheral
+- If you use Microsoft Edge as your preferred browser use `edge://bluetooth-internals/#adapter` in case of Google Chrome `chrome://bluetooth-internals/#adapter` to investigate your bluetooth peripheral